Unity-Technologies/SynthDet/docs/NotebookInstructions.md

 SynthDet Statistics Jupyter Notebook
 ====================================

-This example notebook demonstrates how to use the [Dataset Insights](https://github.com/Unity-Technologies/datasetinsights) Python package to load and analyze synthetic datasets generated with the SynthDet project, which utilizes the Unity [Perception package](https://github.com/Unity-Technologies/com.unity.perception). this notebook includes statistics and visualizations for Labelers included in the Perception package, as well as additional metrics that are specific to SynthDet.
+This example notebook demonstrates how to use the [Dataset Insights](https://github.com/Unity-Technologies/datasetinsights) Python package to load and analyze synthetic datasets generated with the SynthDet project, which utilizes the Unity [Perception package](https://github.com/Unity-Technologies/com.unity.perception).
+This notebook includes statistics and visualizations for Labelers (ground-truth generators) included in the Perception package, as well as additional metrics that are specific to SynthDet.

 ## Instructions

-* Install Conda if not already installed.
+* If you do not have Conda installed on your computer, install Conda.
 We recommend [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 * Once Conda is installed:
   * On Mac OS, open a new terminal window.